 This was the first ‘beer cuisine restaurant’ that I had ever been to in Belgium back in 2001.
 It is a short stroll from the Grand Place in a quiet neighborhood.
 Upon first entering your senses will be filled with a delightful aroma and once your eyes adapt to the dim lighting, you will find yourself in a very original Belgian restaurant.
 Numerous dishes are made from regional beers and the selection is very good.
 I tend to think this is probably one of the ‘original’ beer cuisine restaurants in Belgium, but no matter – it is very good.

 3 Fonteinen is a combination restaurant, brewery and beer shop.
-Owner/blender Armand Debelder has everything a lambic & gueuze lover would want right here.
-The beer cuisine is to die for and if there is a slight wait for a table, you can pop into the brewery for a quick look.
-The restaurant is open from midday until 3 in the afternoon and from 6 until 9.30 in the evening seven days per week.
+This restaurant has everything a lambic & gueuze lover would want right here.
+The beer cuisine is to die for.
+The restaurant is open from noon until 2 in the afternoon and from 6 until 9.30 in the evening Friday through Monday.
+Closed Tuesday through Thursday.

 Honorable Mentions – Comme Chez Soi, Place Rouppe 23, Brussels